By Craig Neil. This post includes affiliate links.

 The Glencoe Visitor Centre should be on everyone’s list of must-see attractions in the Highlands.
 Set in the breathtaking and dramatic landscape of Glencoe, the centre aims to educate visitors not only about the geology and nature of the region but also about its fascinating history.

-Within easy reach are dramatic mountain slopes like Bidean Nam Bian which you’ll find on Glencoe’s south side (you can learn about this majestic mountain range in my Complete Guide to Bidean Nam Bian), and Buachaille Etive Mor which dominates the wonderfully desolate expanse of Rannoch Moor.
+Glencoe is, in my opinion, one of the most scenic villages in Scotland.
+It’s within easy reach of dramatic mountain slopes like Bidean nam Bian which you’ll find on Glencoe’s south side and Buachaille Etive Mor which dominates the wonderfully desolate expanse of Rannoch Moor.

-You’ll also find lots of hiking trails to give your boots a good battering with The West Highland Way meandering its way to Fort William and several woodland walks heading out from the National Trust for Scotland visitor centre.
+You’ll also find lots of hiking trails nearby that are guaranteed to give your boots a good battering such as The West Highland Way which leads to Fort William in addition to several walking trails that head directly out from the National Trust for Scotland Glencoe Visitor Centre.

 1: You can save a bundle on entry to places like this with a National Trust Scotland membership.
 Joining NTS allows free admission to hundreds of sites across Scotland.